Top 10 Recipes For One-Year-Olds

 - pinch of salt

-- 5 slices of bread, trim edges and cut into 1 inch sticks
+- 5 slices of bread, trim edges and cut into 1-in. sticks

-3. Heat a saute pan or griddle over medium heat with 1 tbsp of butter and cook for 3 minutes on each side until golden and cooked through.
+- Heat a saute pan or griddle over medium heat with 1 Tbl. of butter and cook for 3 minutes on each side until golden and cooked through.

 - 1 cup all-purpose flour

-4. Add the oil and work with your hands to bring the dough together.
+- Add the oil and work with your hands to bring the dough together.
 (You really have to be patient with working this dough together so that the flour absorbs the oil.
-If you are concerned that it is not coming together, just add 1 extra tsp of oil to the dough and work it with your hands forming a ball until it comes together.)
+If you are concerned that it is not coming together, just add 1 extra tsp. of oil to the dough and work it with your hands forming a ball until it comes together.)

-5. Form the carrot parmesan dough into a flat rectangular disk and allow to rest for 1-2 minutes then roll out 1/2 inch thick on parchment paper or a dry clean surface.
+- Form the carrot parmesan dough into a flat rectangular disk and allow to rest for 1 to 2 minutes then roll out ½ inch thick on parchment paper or a dry clean surface.

-7. Bake on a Silpat or parchment lined cookie sheet for 15-17 minutes.
+- Bake on a Silpat or parchment lined cookie sheet for 15 to 17 minutes.

 To Freeze: After step 6, place onto a baking sheet and freeze for 30 minutes.
 Remove and place in a ziploc bag, label and freeze.
-When ready, follow steps 7-8, adding an additional 2-3 minutes baking time.
+When ready, follow steps 7 to 8, adding an additional 2 to 3 minutes baking time.

 - 4 medium carrots, peeled and cut into coins, about 2 cups